zhangcunxi/Advanced_Lane_Lines/README.md

 Note: this is Udacity Nano Degree project, please refer to [Udacity Repository](https://github.com/udacity/CarND-Advanced-Lane-Lines.git) for the project information and requirements.

 ## Install OpenCV4 on my mac
-You can follow [this link](https://www.pyimagesearch.com/2016/12/05/macos-install-opencv-3-and-python-3-5/) to install newest OpenCV+Python3
+We should be careful when we install OpenCV, You can follow this [link](https://www.pyimagesearch.com/2016/12/05/macos-install-opencv-3-and-python-3-5/) to install newest OpenCV+Python3

-I also use the Python virtual environments to as the documents recomanded.
+I also use the Python virtual environments as the document's recommendation .

 ## Show the original video and output video in the same time
 In this project, the video will processed by the pipeline(), and the output video will storage in output folder.
 This will not cool if some one look at you, you need to use your  video player and find the location where the videos, and play it.

 So, I create this show video function, made this project run like realtime worked.
-You can use **ShowVideoFunction.py** deretcly to show the project_video + output_video at the same time.
-You can also use this function in the **gen_video.py** which I have already updated.
+You can deretcly use `ShowVideoFunction.py`  to show the project_video + output_video at the same time.
+You can also use this function in the `gen_video.py` which I have already updated.

 ![image](./test_images/ShowTwoWindow.png)

+---

+---
-## As below is the original Readme
+# As below is the original Readme

 **Advanced Lane Finding Project**